meredith-zeng/DreamCatcher/README.md

 Generating a vivid image of the dream, bringing it to life in a way words alone cannot.💡💎🎥

 # How we built it
+## Generation Model
-Used LangChain for processing, GPT-4o Mini for NLP, Amazon Titan for image generation, and AWS services (EC2, S3, Lambda, DynamoDB) for backend and storage.
+Used LangChain for processing, GPT-4o Mini for NLP, Amazon Titan for image generation

+## Front End
 Next.js was used for the frontend.

+## Back End
+AWS services (EC2, S3, Lambda, DynamoDB) for backend and storage.

 # Challenges we ran into
 - AWS Complexity: We had little prior experience with AWS, and setting up advanced services like Lambda was challenging.
 The learning curve for AWS services was steep, especially when trying to integrate Lambda for serverless computing.